General Summary #

 What #

-- Mortgage Payment Breakdown: The hosts identify the cumulative aspects of a mortgage: principal, interest, taxes, insurance, and potentially HOA fees.
+- Mortgage Components: A breakdown of the cumulative costs in a monthly payment, including principal, interest, taxes, insurance, and potential HOA dues 3:51.

 Why #

-- Educational Goal: The hosts state their primary mission is to provide "education" to consumers so they can be better-informed buyers and sellers.
+- Purpose of the Podcast: To provide education to consumers so they can be better-informed buyers and sellers 1:06.

 Discussion Topics #